dwdas9/home/nav3-Project-AzureSkyWeather.md

 ---

 ## Project AzureSkyWeather.
-Step2A: Organize the weather files into directories like `year=yy/month=mm/day=dd/hour=h` using Plain Python
+Step2A: Organize the weather files by timestamp using Plain Python

-Here, I will show you how can can organize the weather files into directories like `year=yy/month=mm/day=dd/hour=h` using just Plain python and how the same can be put into a Timer-trigger function for auto-scheduling.[Read more...]](articles/Misc/SortAzureBlobFilesUsingLocalPython/LocalPython_AzureBlob.html)
+Here, I will show you how can can organize the weather files into directories like `year=yy/month=mm/day=dd/hour=h` using just Plain python.
+The code we will create can be easily incoporated into a Timer-trigger Azure function.
+That way we can schedule it to sort our files at a definite time.
+[Read more...](articles/Misc/SortAzureBlobFilesUsingLocalPython/LocalPython_AzureBlob.html)

 ---

 ## Project AzureSkyWeather.
-Step2B: Organize the weather files into directories like `year=yy/month=mm/day=dd/hour=h` using Standalone Spark and Hadoop Jars
+Step2B: Organize the weather files by timestamp using Spark and Hadoop

 Now, I will show you how do the same using Standalone Spark and Hadoop Jars.
 This will give you a good idea about connecting using Spark with Hadoop Jars to work with Azure blob storage[Read more...](articles/Misc/Spark_To_ADLS/Part2-SortingADLSContainerUsingSpark.html)